United Nations Security Council Resolution 22

 United Nations Security Council Resolution 22 was adopted on 9 April 1947.
 The Council recommended that Albania and the United Kingdom take their dispute over the Corfu Channel incident to the International Court of Justice.

 Resolution 22 passed with eight votes to none.
 Poland and the Soviet Union abstained.
 The United Kingdom did not participate.
+On May 22, the United Kingdom brought the dispute to the ICJ, resulting in the Corfu Channel case.